gogetssl/tss-ggs-module/README.md

 Please check the latest [Releases](https://github.com/gogetssl/tss-ggs-module/releases)) and Download files

 ### WIKI
-Check [WIKI]((https://github.com/gogetssl/tss-ggs-module/wiki)) for manuals and descriptions of all features
+Check [WIKI]((https://github.com/gogetssl/tss-ggs-module/wiki) for manuals and descriptions of all features

 ### API Credentials
 - GoGetSSL resellers.
 Please generate API tokens at [Client area](https://my.gogetssl.com) -> Reseller Modules -> API settings
 - The SSL Store resellers.
 Please generate an API token at [Client area](https://www.thesslstore.com) -> Integration -> API Settings

 ### Suggestions, Bugs, Issues, New Features
-You are welcome to send us requests for new features, suggestions, issues, or any bugs you may find.
+You are welcome to send us requests for new features, suggestions, or report any issues or bugs you may find.
 [Submission form](https://github.com/gogetssl/tss-ggs-module/issues/new)

 ### List of addon features